svikashk/incremental-development/teaching-guide/README.md

 An introduction development strategy files and to project management features on GitHub.
 After you present the big picture and exploring some examples as a full class, students will break into their small groups to build an ice-breaker repository consisting of a README and one file introducing each group member (they have already built one of these in the precourse so they should have the files ready).
 The goal is to get some hands-on practice with project management:

 - beginning from a development strategy file
+  - you can use the [ice-breaker-strategy](../development-strategies/ice-breaker-strategy.md) as a starting point
 - create one milestone for each step in the dev-strategy
 - create one issue for each task in the dev-strategy (attach milestones & labels)
 - create a new branch for each issue, do the work